Learning to Purification for Unsupervised Person Re-identification: Related Work

-\subsection{Knowledge distillation}
+\subsection{Knowledge Distillation}

-The aim of the knowledge distillation is to transfer the knowledge from the network to another.
-The original idea of the knowledge distillation is to compress the knowledge from the teacher network to a smaller student network.
-Recently, more researches have focused on self-knowledge distillation, which keeps the structure of the teacher and student network the same \cite{hahn2019self, yun2020regularizing, kim2021self, li2021self}.
+The aim of knowledge distillation is to transfer the knowledge from the network to another.
+The original idea of knowledge distillation is to compress the knowledge from the teacher network to a smaller student network.
+Recently, more works have focused on self-knowledge distillation, which keeps the structure of the teacher and student network the same \cite{yun2020regularizing,gao2021dsp,kim2021self, li2021self}.
 These methods usually directly use the outputs of the teacher whose structure is the same as the student.
 Specifically, a simple but effective baseline was proposed for few shot learning in \cite{tian2020rethinking} by minimizing the loss where the target is the distribution of class probabilities induced by the teacher model.
 CS-KD \cite{yun2020regularizing} proposed a new regularization technique, which matches the distribution predicted between different samples of the same class.
 SSD \cite{li2021self} proposed a effective multi-stage training scheme for long-tailed recognition, which utilized the output of the teacher to generate soft label for the student.
-In the work, we aim to transfer the knowledge from the teacher to the student model in a multi-scale and offline scheme.
+Similar to our work, a probability distillation module is proposed in \cite{cheng2022hybrid} which aims to align the probability distribution between the network and the teacher network updated by Exponential Moving Average (EMA) method.
+However, the teacher network updated in the online scheme is still limited in the feature representation and suffers from severe label noise~\cite{zhang2019category}.
+In the work, we aim to transfer the knowledge from the teacher to the student model in a multi-view and offline scheme directly in the feature space, and we find it is effective for unsupervised person ReID.